Command-Master/CMC/README.md

 # CMC
 Compilation of a syntex very similar to java to Minecraft Commands.

-Output is in the `functions` folder, which you should copy inside a datapack with the `cmc` namespace.
+The output is in the `functions` folder, which you should copy inside a datapack with the `cmc` namespace.

 Compile with `python3 compile.py yourfile.cmc`